brothers-DAO/bro-dex/README.md

 This modules contains convenience functions to iterate through the orders lists.

-Each list can be retrieved iteratively by specifying the first orderID and the number of elements to retrieve.
+Each list can be retrieved iteratively by specifying the previous (not included) orderID and the number of elements to retrieve.
 Using `NIL` as first orderID retrieves the beginning of the list.

 All functions return complete Order objects.